LeafandJam/leaf-guides/content/posts/adobe.md

 # MacOS
 This method is for the M1 chip Macs.
 This is the easiest method I have tried.

-Go to [Cmacked](https://cmacked.com) and search for the desired adobe app.
+Go to [Cmacked](https://cmacked.com) and search for the desired Adobe app.

 Simply click download and download the .dmg.